TZstatsADS/Fall2016-proj5-grp4/presentation.md

 ##4 Model Fitting
 ###Response Variable:
-We have tried three types of response variables: 0/1(0=decrease, 1=increase or the same), adjusted close index, and increasing rate.
+We have tried several types of response variables: 0/1(0=decrease, 1=increase or the same), adjusted close index, and increasing rate.
 + Tobefinished

 ###Independent Variables:
 Among the three n-gram models, unigram does not work well because one single word does not make sense most of the time.
 Trigram generally works better than bigram.

+##5 Model Evaluation

 The table below shows the accuracy of different models on different word datasets.

 ngram/model | naive bayes |  svm  | lasso | adaboost |  gbm  | xgboost | random forest |  var
 ------------|-------------|-------|-------|----------|-------|---------|---------------|------